 In 1987 Lipoprotein(a) - Lp(a) - cholesterol molecules were found to contain "lysine binding sites" that are responsible for the deposit of plaques on the walls of arteries when they are deficient in collagen, which results from too little vitamin C intake (arterial scurvy).
 Arteries deficient in collagen deterioriate and their walls become weak.
 Plaques are the body's way of "patching" these failing arteries to prevent them from rupturing.
 This occurs because of something called the "lysine binding site" on the Lp(a) molecules circulating in the blood.
 When this damage occurs to the tissue of the artery wall, it exposes the amino acid lysine within the tissue.
 Because Lp(a) has a natural attraction to lysine, it sticks to the lysine in the damaged artery walls and creates a natural plaster "cast" that shores up the arteries.
 Without this repair mechanism the arteries would rupture or leak blood and cause death from this chronic form of scurvy much sooner.

 Based on this finding, Linus Pauling and his associate Matthias Rath formulated in 1989 A Unified Theory of Human Cardiovascular Disease which was published in the Journal of Orthomolecular Medicine in 1992 and invented what Tower has coined as the "Pauling therapy" (vitamin C/lysine and other nutrients) treatment for heart disease.
-Vitamin C and lysine in large amounts (and smaller amounts of proline and other nutrients) become Lp(a) cholesterol binding inhibitors that restore vascular health and are patented to release atherosclerotic plaques.
+Vitamin C and lysine in large amounts (and smaller amounts of proline and other nutrients) become Lp(a) cholesterol binding inhibitors that restore vascular health and are patented to release atherosclerotic plaques on a safe, slow, molecular level.
 Pauling's experiments proved that "simply administering the proper nutrients, in the proper combination, at the proper dosage could eradicate heart disease."
 NOTE: Most Pauling therapy users report elevations in cholesterol in the months after beginning the Pauling therapy, which indicates clearly that Pauling was correct and the proper combination of C and lysine will cause a release of fatty plaques from the blood vessels.
 In time (6-9 months depending on the amount of fatty plaque that must be released and cleared from the body by the liver) blood cholesterol levels begin to fall, as evidenced by William Cook's testimonial of his own experience with this phenomenon.

 18 Years of Proof